Nest Stays

 Pricing

-Most canopy tours in the Jacó area cost between $60 and $85 per person.
-Some operators bundle ziplines with other activities (ATVs, tranopy, or horseback riding) at a discount.
+Most canopy tours in the Jacó area cost between $70 and $85 per person, with occasional seasonal discounts available from $60.
+Some operators bundle ziplines with other activities at a discount.
 Full combo packages that include lunch typically run $130 to $170 per person.

 Canopy tours work for most fitness levels.
-There’s no paddling, pedaling, or climbing required.
-You’re strapped into a harness for the duration, so your legs get a break.
+There is no paddling, pedaling, or climbing required.
+You are strapped into a harness for the duration, so your legs get a break.
 Age limits vary by operator but typically require a minimum of around 7 to 10 years old and a maximum weight of 250 to 260 pounds.
 Pregnant women should check with operators before booking.

 If you have a fear of heights, canopy tours can be empowering or miserable, depending on how you handle it.
 The guides are used to nervous first-timers and will talk you through every step.